 A counselor works with children needing individual counseling.
 The counselor also coordinates all testing and placement activities.
 Classroom guidance sessions are conducted in all grades on a regular basis.
 Areas of emphasis include: study skills, responsibility, self-concepts, friendship, cooperation and decision-making.
 Learn more about Mrs. Shortt.

 An art teacher works weekly with all 5th grade students.
 Emphasis is placed on visual art techniques, appreciation and understanding.

-An enrichment program is provided for students who qualify as intellectually gifted.
-A gifted/talented specialist serves identified students through a pull out program.
-The gifted/talented specialist also helps the regular classroom teacher to provide enrichment activities for all students.
+A Gifted and Talented Education (GATE) program is provided for students who qualify as intellectually gifted.
+A GATE specialist serves identified students through a pull out program.
+The GATE specialist also helps the regular classroom teacher to provide enrichment activities for all students.
 Learn more about Mrs. Clarke

 The school health program includes various activities directed toward the promotion of good health and fitness habits, safety, learning about and caring for the body, and overall wellness.
 The health curriculum is supported through standards to teach these concepts in an age and development appropriate manner.
-Learn more about Mrs. Orona
+Learn more about Mr. Isaacs

 Elementary physical education classes meet for approximately 60 minutes per week for students in grades K-5.
 Emphasis is placed on meeting individual challenges, developing self-confidence in the area of motor skills, enhancing physical fitness, developing healthy lifetime skills and displaying good sportsmanship.
 The PE program takes place in a positive atmosphere where all students are active, regardless of their skill level.
-Learn more about Mrs. Orona
+Learn more about Mr. Isaacs